alphagov/inside-government-admin-guide/organisations-groups/people-and-roles.md

 ---
 layout: default
-title: Inside Government Admin Guide - People and roles
+title: How to publish content / People and roles
 ---

 ## People and roles